canonical/desktop-engineering/project-repo/review-process.md

 1. The submitter examines one last time the diff, the test results, and the coverage.
 1. The submitter is in charge of merging the changes by clicking the merge button.

 > Note: The final merge steps may be proceeded by the reviewer if we are in a hurry.
-However, it’s preferable to allow the submitter to do the actual merging, as an additional way of acknowledging their work and enjoying the serotonin boost. :-)
+However, it’s preferable to allow the submitter to do the actual merging, as an additional way of acknowledging their work and enjoying the dopamine boost. :-)

 [convcommits]: https://www.conventionalcommits.org/en/v1.0.0/
 [gh-docs-merge-commit]: https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-merging-for-pull-requests